h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/JxfsComponentDAO.rst

 .. java:method:: public JxfsComponent getJxfsComponent(Integer id)
    :outertype: JxfsComponentDAO

-   Gets the jxfs component.
+   Gets the jxfs component with the given id.

    :param id: the id
-   :return: the jxfs component
+   :return: the jxfs component, or null if it doesn't exist

 listJxfsComponents
 ^^^^^^^^^^^^^^^^^^